-You don’t really have to pay attention to verbal tones or body language because in person those types of things matter in a big way.
+You don’t really have to pay attention to verbal tones or body language because when networking in person those types of things matter in a big way.

 I myself prefer to network online than in person.

-But when it comes to bringing awareness to a brand/product being a hermit is a great way to make sure no one knows who you are or what you do, let alone buy something from you.
+When it comes brand awareness being a hermit is a great way to make sure no one knows who you are or what you do, let alone buy something from you.

 If that’s the case, then read no more!

 You’re work here is done and I wish you nothing but love and success towards your days as a hermit.

 But if you’re like the rest of the thousands of people online trying to gain some actual traffic and AUTHENTIC ENGAGEMENT then read on.